input-output-hk/engineering/blog/2023-09-22-internship.md

 import Good (foo)
 ```

-As `foo` is exported from module `Both` both with and without a deprecation annotation, a module importing `foo` from `Both` won't raise a deprecation warning.
+`foo` identifier is exported twice with inconsistent annotions in module `Both`: both with and without a deprecation annotation.
+A module importing `foo` from `Both` won't raise a deprecation warning (there is a non-deprecated export after all).
-A new compiler flag `-Wincomplete-export-warnings` can be enabled to make the compiler warn about such inconsistent annotations in the defining module.
+To help avoiding this situation, a new compiler flag `-Wincomplete-export-warnings` can be enabled (it is included in `-Wall`)
+to make the compiler warn about such inconsistent annotations in the defining module:

 ```
 > ghc-9.8 Both.hs -Wall